 Schools receiving Title I money are required annually to provide parents with information about their rights as a parent whose child is receiving services from a Title I staff member.
-Our Reading Instructional Assistants are all highly-qualified and meet all licensing requirements according to No Child Left Behind.
+Our Reading Instructional Assistants are all highly-qualified and meet all licensing requirements.